kevmhughes/promptopia/README.md

 * view all prompts from all users
 * browse prompts by tag
 * browse prompts by username
+* copy prompts to use as you wish
 * create prompts
 * edit created prompts
 * delete created prompts